kunalsumbly/kunalsumblyblog/content/post/how-to-host-hugo-static-website-s3.md

 https://stackoverflow.com/questions/46503108/lambdaedge-not-logging-on-cloudfront-request

 # Next steps
-* Use some kind automation to sync the S3 bucket whenever the blog content changes.
+* Use some kind of automation (CI-CD) to sync the S3 bucket whenever the blog content changes.
 Maybe when the new content is pushed to the git repo.
 * Invalidate CloudFront Cache when some new addition/modification happens to the blog via git commit.

+Hopefully will address these in the next blog.
+Stay tuned !!!

 # References
 https://aws.amazon.com/blogs/compute/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-lambdaedge/